Informfully/Documentation/docs/source/deployment.rst

 #.
 Use the command ``meteor build`` to create the Node app bundle.
 #.
 Upload the bundle to the server using ``scp`` (the password of the back end server will be required).
 #.
-SSH to the remote machine (password required again).
+SSH to the remote machine (a password is required again).
 #.
 Unpack the tar.gz bundle created by using the ``build.sh`` script.
 #.
 Run ``npm install`` inside ``bundle/programs/server`` to install dependencies.
 #.
 Move the bundle folder to the ``/var/newsapp/`` location.